-The Park provides approximately a total of 42 miles of multi-use, hiking, equestrian, and off-road bike trails.
-Of the trails, 13 miles of multi-use and hiking trails, which are also designated as part of the Florida Greenways and Trails network, and a portion of the trails being part of the State of Florida's Great Florida Birding Trail.
-Additionally, the Park is directly connected to the Suncoast Trail.
-The trails are accessible from the main Park entrance at Wilderness Park Boulevard.
-Trail markers identify the type of recreational use and the arrows indicate the direction of the trail.
+The Park Tract provides approximately a total of 42 miles of multi-use, hiking, equestrian, and off-road bike trails.
+Of the trails, there are 13 miles of multi-use and hiking trails, which are also designated as part of the Florida Greenways and Trails network, with a portion of the trails being part of the State of Florida's Great Florida Birding Trail.
+Additionally, the Park Tract is directly connected to the Suncoast Trail.
+The trails are accessible from the main Park Tract entrance at Wilderness Park Boulevard.
+Trail markers identify the type of recreational use, and the arrows indicate the direction of the trail.
 The main trail intersections are numbered, which coincide with the trail map brochure.

-There are 42 miles of trails and approximately 7.6 miles of paved trails that provide for the additional uses of bicycling and inline skating.
+Of the 42 miles of trails 7.6 miles are paved trails that provide for the additional uses of bicycling and inline skating.
 There are 12.6 miles of hiking trails that provide nature-based experiences while minimizing impacts to the lands and natural systems.
 Furthermore, approximately 4.9 miles provide for equestrian use.
-It is required that each rider must carry proof of their horse's current negative Coggins test results.
+It is required that each equestrian must carry proof of their horse's current negative Coggins test results.
 A 17.3-mile off-road bike trail area connects to the designated multi-use trails.

-Serenova provides approximately 21 miles of designated multi-use trails.
-Like the Park, the Serenova trails are also part of the Florida Greenways and Trails network.
+The Serenova Tract provides approximately 21 miles of designated multi-use trails.
+Like the Park Tract, the Serenova Tract trails are also part of the Florida Greenways and Trails network.
 Of the 21 miles of multi-use trails, there are approximately 20 miles of trails that provide for bicycling use.
 Furthermore, approximately 18 miles of the multi-use trails provide for equestrian use.
 The trails are accessible from the SR 52 access point.